Hardcode84/1/docs/ideas/graph_memory.md

 ## Problem with current merge approach

 The merge loop snowballs.
 Two similar chunks merge, the result is similar to a third, that merges too, and after 5-7 rounds you get a 2000-char blob covering 5 unrelated topics.
-Guardrails (char cap, faithfulness, neighbor score) help but fight symptoms rather than the root cause: merging is the only way to express "these are related."
+Guardrails (faithfulness, neighbor score) help but fight symptoms rather than the root cause: merging is the only way to express "these are related."

 Observed failure modes:
 - **Mega-chunks**: depth-7 merge chains producing unfocused catch-all entries.